Complaints Procedure for Students - Summary

 If you are concerned about an aspect of your learning experience, you can use the complaints procedure for students to bring your concerns to the attention of relevant staff.
 The procedure enables investigation of the concerns with the aim of satisfactory resolution, and is available to students who are enrolled on University courses.
 Students who are studying at franchised centres should follow the centre's procedures in the first place.

-There are two levels to the procedure – informal and formal:
+There are three levels to the procedure:

 Sometimes it is not possible to reach a satisfactory resolution to a problem through the above steps, and in such cases a formal hearing may be appropriate to determine the outcome of the complaint.

 Students also have access to the Office of the Independent Adjudicator for external, independent review if they remain dissatisfied following the formal stage of the University's complaints procedure.

 There are separate procedures covering matters relating to: